kwurst/CS-448/Syllabus.md

 For your Individual <em>Apprenticeship Patterns</em> Blog Posts to be marked ***Meets Specification*** your blog post is expected to contain:

 * A *short* summary of the pattern.
 * Your reaction to the pattern.
 What did you find interesting, useful, thought-provoking about the pattern?
 Has the pattern caused you to change the way you think about your intended profession, or how you think you will work?
 Do you disagree with something in the paterns?
 And why?
 * The tag for the week in which the post was made, E.g. Week-1.
 (See the Schedule at the end of this syllabus for week numbers.)
 * 350-450 words.
 * I will only accept one blog entry per week. **You cannot wait until the end of the semester and then turn in all of your blog entries.**

 ## Final Presentation
-Final presentations by teams on their work and experience will be given during our scheduled final exam period:
+Final presentations by teams on their work and experience will be given during our scheduled final exam period: **Friday, 8 May 2020 &mdash; 8:30-11:30am**

-* Section 01 &mdash; Wednesday, 15 May 2019 &mdash; 12:30-3:30pm
-* Section 02 &mdash; Thursday, 9 May 2019 &mdash; 12:30-3:30pm

 ## Deliverables
 All work will be submitted electronically through a variety of tools.
 The due date and time will be given on the assignment.
 The submission date and time will be determined by the submission timestamp of the tool used.